What Is a Router? Router Definition and Functions

 Despite popular belief, these two are not the same.
 Therefore, users may ask - how does a router work with WiFi?

 However, most people find a router necessary for their household, especially if they have a large home.
-It allows functioning WiFi systems and lets multiple devices communicate with each other and with the Internet through the modem connection.
+It allows for functioning WiFi systems.
+It also lets multiple devices communicate with each other and with the Internet through the modem connection.

 What is my router's IP address?

 To configure your router or its settings, you need its IP address.
-Though this varies by machine, you can easily find the IP address by locating your default gateway using the ipconfig command or checking your device's settings, depending on the machine.
+Though this varies by machine, you can easily find the IP address by locating your default gateway.
+Try using the ipconfig command or checking your device's settings, depending on the machine.

 Once you learn how to find your default gateway address, you'll know the IP.
-In many cases, your router's IP address is also what your public IP address is, though you can also change your IP address using some methods.
+In many cases, your router's IP address is also what your public IP address is.
+Note, though, that you can also change your IP address using some methods.
 Once you have your public IP, use it to log on to your device and change your password or username, change your SSID, and more.

 Frequently asked questions